 A Thanksgiving Menu Tune-Up

 If you start with a fresh turkey breast, you don’t have to worry about thawing it in time to cook for dinner.
-It will probably come with directions and a pop-up timer, but here are the basics: A five- to six-pound turkey breast roasted at 325 °F will cook in about two hours.
+It will probably come with directions and a pop-up timer, but here are the basics: A 5-pound to 6-pound turkey breast roasted at 325 °F will cook in about 2 hours.
 Basting with butter or oil isn’t necessary.
 You’ll remove the skin before slicing and serving, because that's where most of the fat is.

-The breast will yield about three pounds of solid white meat.
-A three-ounce serving—about the size of a deck of cards—contains 115 calories, 26 grams protein, less than a gram of fat, 71 mg cholesterol, no carbohydrate or fiber, and 44 mg sodium.
+The breast will supply about 3 pounds of solid white meat.
+A 3-ounce serving — about the size of a deck of cards — contains 115 calories, 26 grams protein, less than a gram of fat, 71 mg cholesterol, no carbohydrate or fiber, and 44 mg sodium.

 Here’s the skinny on other holiday favorites: